August 10, 2010

 Any number of activities may be beneficial depending on the individual, and different activities may affect certain symptoms but not others.
 (For example, music therapy may improve eating in some people but not others.)
-Any former hobby or interest of the person is a candidate, from gardening, cooking, painting and drawing, to singing, playing musical instruments or listening to music, etc. Routine is essential: Activities that are done regularly, perhaps even at the same time every day if possible, may help establish routine and increase the person's sense of stability.
+Any former hobby or interest of the person is a candidate, from gardening, cooking, painting and drawing, to singing, playing musical instruments or listening to music, etc. Routine is essential: Activities that are done regularly, perhaps even at the same time every day if possible, may help establish a routine and increase the person’s sense of stability.

 Some of the therapeutic activities that have been shown in rigorous research studies to reduce certain problem behaviors in people with Alzheimer’s are:

 - playing the music of the person’s choosing

 Several programs that combine various therapeutic activities have also shown favorable results in people with Alzheimer’s.
 These include a multifaceted program of music, exercise, crafts and relaxation, and structured sessions combining meditation, relaxation, sensory awareness and guided imagery, so-called mind-over-body techniques designed to calm and soothe.